gamemanual0/gm0/source/docs/software/using-android-studio.rst

 If a valid configuration XML file is in :code:`res/xml` it will show up as a configuration you can use for the robot when you push it to the Robot Controller or a Control Hub.

-Starting the app manually
+Starting the App Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A bug in the newer versions of Android Studio fails to launch the app a lot of the time.
-The workaround to this would be running the command manually through ADB.
+A bug in the newer versions of Android Studio fails to launch the robot controller application after a deploy fairly often.
+A workaround to this is to launch the robot controller application using ADB.

-To do this paste :code:`adb shell am start -n com.qualcomm.ftcrobotcontroller/org.firstinspires.ftc.robotcontroller.internal.PermissionValidatorWrapper` in your terminal and hit enter.
+To do this run :code:`adb shell am start -n com.qualcomm.ftcrobotcontroller/org.firstinspires.ftc.robotcontroller.internal.PermissionValidatorWrapper`.

 SDK Manager
 -----------